 In order to make educated decisions about how you are going to make ends meet you must start by identifying how much you earn and analyzing how you spend your money.
 Most people can easily identify the income part of the equation by simply looking at their pay stub.
-If you have several jobs or earn some of your money in gratuities or from other sources you'll need to make sure you include everything if you want to get an accurate picture of your income.
+If you have several jobs or earn some of your money in gratuities or from other sources, you'll need to make sure to include everything if you want to get an accurate picture of your income.

 The same is true when analyzing how you spend your money.
 Don't leave anything out.
 In addition to your household, clothing and grocery bills make sure you include irregular bills that you only pay a few times a year (like car insurance) and any cash you are spending daily for transportation, business lunches, morning coffee, cigarettes, etc.

 Monitor Daily Incidental Spending